 Prebiotics for dogs are fibers found in some fruits and vegetables that help maintain a healthy gut flora in dogs.
-Dog prebiotics work best when taken with canine probiotics and digestive enzymes.
+Dog prebiotics works best when taken with canine probiotics and digestive enzymes.

 Dog owners and dog breeders are constantly trying to find ways to enhance their dog’s health, whether it being for improving the pet’s digestive system, its coat or its overall immune defense.
 Trends seem to follow those of human discoveries so it was only predictable that dogs, just like humans, would benefit from prebiotic supplements.

 To avoid myths and fantasies about prebiotics, as well as their cousins and similar-sounding probiotics, we wanted to have a lengthy article defining what are prebiotics, how do they differ from probiotics and digestive enzymes, and also review the top five best prebiotic supplements for dogs.

 What Are Prebiotics for Dogs?